Choose your dates:

 About the Exhibition

-Gleaming acrylic fingernails glued into patterned, reptilian forms that emerge from the wall; female anatomy rendered in neon light and boxing gloves; cement seeping through lace and paint; haunting words about the present overlaid on imagery of the past: surface tension abounds in this exploration of contemporary feminist art.
+Gleaming acrylic fingernails glued into patterned, reptilian forms that emerge from the wall; female anatomy rendered in neon light and boxing gloves; haunting words about the present overlaid on imagery of the past: surface tension abounds in this exploration of contemporary feminist art.
 The broad range of media and subject matter presented reflects the ongoing influence of the art of the second-wave women’s liberation movement, which engendered unprecedented cultural change, shifting art-making out of the isolated studio and hallowed institutions into both more intimate domestic and broader public spheres.
 The ensuing transformation ushered in generations of artists addressing identity, the body, and the affirmation of personal experience.
 As critic Laura Cottingham writes, “[contemporary] art engaged with sexuality, conscious politics, gender roles,…first person video, autobiography, and performance is directly indebted to the space opened up for new media and new content by the feminist art movement in the seventies.”

 The use of the self as subject and the prevalence of craft-based practices such as sewing, weaving, embroidery, and appliqué in 21st-century art are central to this legacy.
 During the 1970s, artists like Judy Chicago, Mira Schor, Martha Rosler, Adrian Piper, Howardena Pindell, Faith Wilding, and others, merged art and activism, elevating everyday materials, methods, and experiences to challenge conventional notions about how and why and where art is created and consumed.
-Today, artists like Jodi Hays, Gina Phillips, Lesley Dill, and Stephanie Hirsch employ and expand decorative or domestic art to reveal intersections between the personal and the political.
-Hays combines abstraction and representation in her fabric collages, which she describes as “a meeting of humble materials and ambitious scale and title.”
-Pietà invokes the image of the mother of Jesus cradling Christ’s dead body, as well as the legacy of its representation in art history: simultaneously honoring and challenging art-historical precedents, such Michelangelo’s famous marble version, Hays’s collage painting of the Biblical topic expands the subject matter, as the artist says, with “bit and moves from contemporary life, that of a mother and painter.”
+Today, artists like Lesley Dill and Stephanie Hirsch employ and expand decorative or domestic art to reveal intersections between the personal and the political.
+Dill and Hirsch express a sense of power and purpose that belies the delicate fabrics and feminine forms of their craft-based work: Dill’s hand-sewn image of a veiled woman asserts I See Visions, and Hirsch’s bright, beaded floral canvas declares her Indestructible.

+The inventive use of language, whether printed, projected, illuminated, or recorded animates works by Jenny Holzer, Betty Tompkins, Kiki Seror, Nina Katchadourian, and Michele Pred, introducing unexpected voices into both art and history that resonate as private and public at once.
+Tompkins, Seror, and Holzer use text to interrogate power through self-expression, creating new narratives for cultural and political resistance.
+Projected as video onto institutional buildings in Berlin, Holzer’s poems about her fears as a parent become the collective concern of all who “fear those in power.”
 For her series, Women Words, Tompkins crowdsourced “words about women” and overlaid them on top of images of women from art history by male artists.
 The text obscures the image, subverting male-centric narratives and revealing the misogynistic and degrading terms often used to describe women.
 Seror’s lightbox, Not of Her Body, Her Thoughts Can Kill, Dulcinea, is a digitally rendered, hard-to-decipher text derived from the artist’s exchanges with men in online sex chat rooms.
 This illuminated script of seduction challenges the stereotype that women do not seek or control their own sexual pleasure.
 By manipulating the physical and psychological properties of language, Seror transforms the viewer into a complicit voyeur of her power and seduction.
+Using a scarf, a sweater, and toilet seat covers to create outrageous costumes in homage to David Bowie and Freddie Mercury, Katchadourian and her double sing along to the rock stars’ hit song “Under Pressure” in an airplane bathroom, simultaneously voicing the frustrations of everyday life while inserting her artistic identity into the male-dominated traditions of both portraiture and pop culture.
+Pred’s hot pink hand mirrors combine the symbol for the female gender with captions that render the viewer “Feminist,” “Equal,” or “Powerful,” offering a passive yet potent transformation of the audience-subject’s self-image.

 “Sitting in front of a mirror for two years trying to capture my features felt like an ongoing hymn, repeated again and again,” says Hannah McBroom.
 From 2017 to 2019, the artist painted one self-portrait each month for twenty-four months, cataloguing her physical and emotional states as she used hormone replacement therapy (HRT) to transition from male to female.
 McBroom gave herself two rules for the project: each painting had to be completed in one month and each must be a forward-facing profile as she saw herself.
 The resulting portraits that comprise Two Year Hymn range from photorealist to nearly abstract.
 “Some feel scarred and ghostly, some appear distorted, while others appear to be an exact copy of what I looked like at that moment,” she observes.
 McBroom’s devotion to her ritual is a personal Hymn, a sacred expression of identity and transformation.